cu-mkp/GR8975/command_line_text_processing.md

 $ cd folio_files
 $ touch [your name]_all_folios.txt
 ```
-Then to create your "all_folios" file, by repeating this command for each of your foloio files:
+Then to create your "all_folios" file, by repeating this command for each of your folio files:

 ```
 $ cat [folio file] >> [your name]_all_folios.txt
 ```

-Then add your "all folio file" to your git index
+Then add your "all folio file" to your local git repository

 ```
 $ git add [your name]_all_folios.txt